riot/riot.github.io/guide/index.md

 ### Shared mixins

 To share the mixins over files or projects, `riot.mixin` API is provided.
-You can register your mixin globally like this:
+You can register your shared mixin like this:

 ```js
 riot.mixin('mixinName', mixinObject)